mmontossi/cachers/README.md

 ```

 NOTE: Updates work automagically when records are saved, there is no need to add a method to replace values.

-## Contributing

-Because we've limited resources we'll mainly add features and keep a compatibility range close to what we need in our projects.
-However, contributions are more than welcome if someone wants to make any improvement.

 ## Credits